WHO IS ELIGIBLE FOR THESE MICRO GRANTS? WHAT IS THE MAXIMUM AMOUNT A PERSON CAN RECEIVE IN ONE MICRO GRANT?

 These micro grants are reserved for young people living in Europe who have a creative project they feel will contribute to Jewish life in Europe.

 Applicants may receive up to $1000 per project for up to three separate projects in 2018.
-Applicants receiving up to $5000 for one project will not be eligible to receive a micro grant for additional projects in 2018.
+Applicants receiving up to $5000 for one project will not be eligible to receive a micro grant for additional projects.

 Applicants will not be eligible to receive both Junction and ROI/Schusterman micro grants in the same application cycle.